-Although the original Revolver is fantastic, it has an old-fashioned mix with poorly separated voices and instruments.
-This was due to the limited number of recording tracks available (four), and the increasingly more complex use of instruments and overdubbing.
+Although the original 1966 Revolver album is fantastic, it has an old-fashioned mix with poorly separated voices and instruments.
+This was due to the limited number of recording tracks available (four), and The Beatles’ increasingly more complex use of instruments and overdubbing.
 The new remix brings a freshness to the whole album!
 For the first time, we can hear all the vocals and instruments clearly, and with full stereo imaging.

 Instead of some tracks having the vocals on one side and the drums on the other, the new remix centers them better, and spreads them out across the stereo spectrum along with the other instruments.

 (All the tracks are listed on the box.
 Click to enlarge.)

 The preview track released earlier, “Taxman”, was good, but did not prepare us for how great the rest of the album would be.
 What a joy to hear “Eleanor Rigby”!
 It sounds so open and real, it’s like you’re in the room with Paul McCartney and the string octet.
 The strings are spread out.
 The “attack” violins are on the left, and the low, more melodic cellos on the right.
 Wish it could have always sounded like this.

 All the rest of the songs on side one are also impressive.
 The voices and instruments are so clear on “I’m Only Sleeping”, “Love You To”, “Here There And Everywhere” (Gorgeous!), “Yellow Submarine”, and “She Said She Said”.
 We’re hearing the nuances of the instrumental arrangements for the first time.